Systemic Lupus Erythematosus (SLE)

 What happens to patients with systemic lupus erythematosus?

-Recent data from a large international cohort of lupus patients suggest that the 20-year survival in SLE is 70%, a major improvement over the 50% 5-year survival observed 30 years ago.
-Another recent study showed that the standardized mortality ratio for people with SLE is 2.4, meaning that a person with lupus is 2.4 times more likely to die of any cause than a demographically matched person without lupus, with the most common cause of death being circulatory disease.
+Recent data from a large international cohort of patients with SLE suggest that the 20-year survival in SLE is 70%, a major improvement over the 50% 5-year survival observed 30 years ago.
+Another recent study showed that the standardized mortality ratio for those with SLE is 2.4, meaning that a person with SLE is 2.4 times more likely to die of any cause than a demographically matched person without SLE, with the most common cause of death being cardiovascular disease.

 Although the death rate among people with lupus has drastically declined in the past decade, with the help of better and earlier treatment, there is still a high incidence of death in young women early in their disease course, related to the disease itself or treatment for the disease.